infinum/eightshift-blocks/README.md

 This class is used to extend Eightshift Enqueue abstract class-enqueue.php functionality.

 ### manifest.json
 This file contains some global settings for the project.
-It must contain `namespace` and `background` key; everything else is optional.
-You can store data here that you are going to share across toolbars, components, blocks.
+It must contain `namespace` and `background` keys.
+Everything else is optional.
+You can store data here that you intend to share across toolbars, components, blocks.

 Example:
 ```json